 On March 29, 2010, the Company's Board of Directors terminated the Company's 2001 Stock Option Plan, or the 2001 Plan.
+In addition, the Board of Directors adopted and approved a new 2010 Equity Incentive Plan, or the 2010 Plan, with 32,000 shares remaining reserved and unissued under the 2001 Plan.
 In addition, the Board of Directors adopted and approved a new 2010 Equity Incentive Plan, or the 2010 Plan, subject to the approval of the Company's stockholders.
 The 2001 Plan, however, will continue to govern awards previously granted under it.
-Upon expiration of the 2001 Plan, the Company would have no equity incentive plan under which it may grant future equity awards, unless the 2010 Plan is approved.
+On June 25, 2010, the Company's stockholders approved the 2010 Plan at the Company's 2010 Annual Meeting of Stockholders.
 The 2010 Plan provides for the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, performance shares and performance units to employees, directors and consultants, to be granted from time to time as determined by the Board of Directors, the Compensation Committee of the Board of Directors, or its designees.
-The 2010 Plan's share reserve which the stockholders will be asked to approve is 8,400,000 shares, plus any shares subject to outstanding awards under the 2001 Plan that expire or otherwise terminate without having been exercised in full, or are forfeited to or repurchased by the Company, up to a maximum of 8,111,273 shares (which is the number of shares subject to outstanding options under the 2001 Plan as of March 11, 2010).
-Awards exercisable for 55,000 shares have been granted pursuant to the Plan, which are contingent upon stockholder approval of the Plan.
-As of March 11, 2010, there were 8,350,903 shares subject to all options outstanding under all stock plans and 32,000 shares reserved for issuance under the 2001 Plan.
-Additionally, the average weighted exercise price of all outstanding options under all stock plans was \$5.26 per share and the average weighted remaining term was 7.14 years.
+The 2010 Plan's share reserve which the stockholders approved is 8,400,000 shares, plus any shares reserved but not issued pursuant to awards under the 2001 Plan as of the date of stockholder approval, plus any shares subject to outstanding awards under the 2001 Plan that expire or otherwise terminate without having been exercised in full, or are forfeited to or repurchased by the Company, up to a maximum of 8,111,273 shares (which is the number of shares subject to outstanding options under the 2001 Plan as of March 11, 2010).
+Awards exercisable for 274,750 shares have been granted pursuant to the 2010 Plan.